Vision setting your success

 Vision setting works because it engages all the senses.

 Lacking a clear vision causes you to stray without purpose or direction.
-This is like a ship without a destination.
-You won’t know if you arrived if you don’t know where you’re heading.
+Imagine a ship aimlessly sailing the seas.
+Even a one degree change in course alters the final destination.
+Overall, you don’t know if you arrived when you don’t know where you’re heading.

 Your personal GPS

-You visualize on a constant basis although you may realize what you’re doing.
+You visualize on a constant basis although you don’t necessarily realize it.
+That’s because some of it is subconscious.

 Some forms of visualization include: